arwes/arwes/guidelines/purpose.md

 ## Clean and Sleek

-Design doesn't have to be cryptic to feel advanced.
+Design does not have to be cryptic to feel advanced.
 Elements should be shown clearly enough to express ideas without getting lost in visual effects.

 Sizes and spacing should be used properly to convey messages clearly.
-Controls and structural elements should not be too big just because they are important.
-Content should be legible and not convoluted or obfuscated.
+Content should be legible and not convoluted or obfuscated by fonts or colors.

 Arwes interfaces should look polished and sophisticated.